French and History (5 years), MA

 Compulsory Courses

-Academic year spent in a French-speaking country.
+Academic session spent in French-speaking country.

 Year 4